WE SHIP WITHIN EU, UK AND SCANDINAVIA – ENJOY FREE SHIPPING ON ORDERS ABOVE € 100

 MUUTO × STUDIO PNEUMA

-We proudly joined Muuto as a collaborative partner for this year’s 3daysofdesign in Copenhagen, contributing to their exhibition on neuroaesthetics – the study of how design stimulates the senses and shapes our experience of space.
+We proudly joined Muuto as a collaborative partner during 3daysofdesign in Copenhagen, contributing to their exhibition on neuroaesthetics – the study of how design stimulates the senses and shapes our experience of space.

 In deep resonance with our own philosophy, the exhibition explored how sensory input – in particular smell, material, light, and sound – can anchor us in the present moment and evoke our connection to the spaces we inhabit.